llvm/circt/docs/RationaleFIRRTL.md

 - [`llvm/circt#992`](https://github.com/llvm/circt/pull/992)

 ### `firrtl.bitcast`
-The bitcast operation represents a bitwise reinerpretation (cast) of a value.
+The bitcast operation represents a bitwise reinterpretation (cast) of a value.
 It can be used to cast a vector or bundle type to an int type or vice-versa.
-The bitwidth of input and result type must be known.
+The bit width of input and result types must be known.
-For an aggregate type bitwidth of every field must be known.
+For an aggregate type, the bit width of every field must be known.
-This always synthesizes away in hardware, and follows the same endainness policy as `hw.bitcast`.
+This always synthesizes away in hardware, and follows the same endianness policy as `hw.bitcast`.

 ### `firrtl.mem`